 You can join a file as an editor if:

-can editaccess to the team or project where the file lives
+You have can edit access to the team or project where the file lives

-- You were invited to the file with
+You were invited to the file with can edit permissions

 There are three multiplayer limits when working in files.
 When the file reaches any of those limits, Figma will adjust the multiplayer experience to improve performance and maintain collaboration.
 The current multiplayer limits are: